paulcichonski/paulcichonski.com/source/_posts/2014-07-20-simple-timer-abstraction-in-scala.markdown

 execution time: 500ms
 ```

-This is only possible thanks to the ability to treat functions as objects.
+Writing code like this is only possible thanks to the ability to treat functions as objects.
 While this won't revolutionize the way you code it is does allow
 you to start removing the boiler plate code that tends to build up in Java.

 This is only the tip of the iceberg in functional programming, if you want to learn more check out the free [Scala by Example](http://www.scala-lang.org/docu/files/ScalaByExample.pdf) book provided